Globular weak $\omega$-categories as models of a type theory: Type theory for weak -categories

 Thus one can understand the notion of ps-context as a recognition algorithm for a particular representative of a context in each equivalence classes of contexts corresponding to a pasting scheme.

-\paragraph{Illustration of the $\triangleleft$-linearity.} We illustrate in Figure~\ref{fig:ps-|>} the correspondence between the ps-contexts and the $\triangleleft$-linear contexts with our previous example of derivation, showing how we construct $\triangleleft$ to be a preorder.
+\paragraph{Uniqueness of derivation.} The following results rely on a more detailed analysis of the allowed derivation trees and show that these rules enjoy good computational properties.

-\paragraph{Uniqueness of derivation.} The following results rely on a more detailed analysis of the allowed derivation trees and show that these rules enjoy good computational properties \begin{prop} The derivability of the judgment $\GG\vdashps$ is decidable, and when this judgment is derivable, it has a unique derivation. \end{prop} \begin{proof} The proof is more subtle than it may appear at first glance, as one cannot just use a straightforward induction to prove this result.
+\begin{prop} Given a context $\Gamma$, the derivability of the judgment $\GG\vdashps$ is decidable, and when this judgment is derivable, it has a unique derivation. \end{prop} \begin{proof} The proof is more subtle than it may appear at first glance, as one cannot just use a straightforward induction to prove this result.
 Indeed, any derivation of the judgment $\GG\vdash$ is obtained from a derivation of the judgment $\GG\vdashps x:\Obj$, but there is no guarantee a priori that this the variable $x:\Obj$ is the same for all possible derivations.
 However, in the proof of Proposition~\ref{prop:ps-linear} we have characterized the variable $x$ in a judgment of the form $\GG\vdashps x:A$ as an iterated target of the greatest locally maximal variable.
 This proves that whenever we have two derivations of the form $\GG\vdashps x:A$ and $\GG\vdashps y:B$ with $\dim A = \dim B$, then necessarily $x=y$.
-Moreover, Proposition~\ref{prop:ps-linear} also characterizes the judgments $\GG\vdashps x:A$ obtained from the rule~\regle{pse} as those when x is locally maximal in $\GG$, all the other ones are obtained from the rule~\regle{psd}.
+Moreover, Proposition~\ref{prop:ps-linear} also characterizes the judgments $\GG\vdashps x:A$ obtained from the rule~\regle{pse} as those when $x$ is locally maximal in $\GG$, all the other ones are obtained from the rule~\regle{psd}.
 These two facts together combine allow for a straightforward proof by induction on the structure of the derivation trees, that each judgment of this form has a single derivation. \end{proof}